-We are pleased to be the Triangle’s first outpatient imaging center to offer 3T MRI at our Cedarhurst location.
+We are pleased to be the Triangle’s first and only outpatient imaging center to offer 3T MRI at our Midtown Cedarhurst location.
 This office is located at 1212 Cedarhurst Drive in Midtown Raleigh at Falls of Neuse near Millbrook Road.
-3T MRI services will be available early April.
+3T MRI services are available now.
 Schedule at 919-877-5400 or fax 919-877-5480.

 3T MRI at Raleigh Radiology allows for shorter exam times within a comfortable open-bore magnet.
 3T MRI is particularly helpful in obtaining enhanced images for certain harder-to-see diagnoses in the following areas: